omnect/azure-iot-sdk/README.md

 ## Configuration

+### Client type

 In order to create the purposed iot client, the crate must be configured via cargo feature to one of the following types:
 - `device_client`
 - `module_client`
 - `edge_client`

+### do_work frequency

+The underlying azure-iot-sdk-c runs its main loop every 1ms by default.
+This timing can be changed in a range of 1...100ms by setting `DO_WORK_FREQUENCY_IN_MS` environment variable.

 # Generate documentation